tarunawahyudi/bekasi-framework/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-2.0-blue.svg)](https://www.typescriptlang.org/)

-My TypeScript MVC Framework is a lightweight web framework built using TypeScript, inspired by CodeIgniter.
+Bekasi Framework is a lightweight web framework built using TypeScript, inspired by CodeIgniter.
 It follows the Model-View-Controller (MVC) architectural pattern, providing a structured and modular approach to developing web applications.

 ## Key Features